 From Melbourne, Australia.
 Leroy assists in introducing, organizing and planning the future podcasts of Monument.
 He is working towards providing intimate experiences with a focus on sound and visual experimentation to push the mind.

 He is also a full-time tradesman and co-creator of emerging brand Dilate.

-Lara Palmer is one of our writers that are focusing on the interview format.
-She is a techno loving social anthropologist, who grew up partly in Berlin and partly at the polar circle in Norway.
+As one of our writers, Lara Palmer is mainly focusing on the interview format.
+She is an ambient and techno loving social anthropologist, who grew up partly in Berlin and partly at the polar circle in Norway.

 Hanne Agathe Magnussen Wathne

 Agathe contributes with decoration for events and writing on the magazine.

 As a yoga instructor and body therapist she studies how sound journeys affects people on an energetic and therapeutic level.
 She works with ancient instruments like Tibetan singing bowls as a method for healing purpose.

 Agathe works in Humana as a personal care assistant.
 She believes that everyone deserves a good life, to feel good and to love music.